hiimjustin000/GD-2.2-Decompiled/README.md

 ## want to know more about the game?

 if you want to know about the game and how various aspects work, you can find documentation [here](https://github.com/Wyliemaster/gddocs)
+NOTE: Documentation is mainly from 2.11 at the moment and may need to be updated since new stuff has been added like levellists and more...